-Notes: Times Live also known as The Times of South Africa is a South African English language online newspaper and an offshoot of The Sunday Times.
-It is owned by Tiso Blackstar Group, formerly Times Media Group.
-The editor of The Times is Andrew Trench.
-Times Live is based in Johannesburg, South Africa.
+Times Live, also known as The Times of South Africa, is a South African English language online newspaper and an offshoot of The Sunday Times.
+They are based in Johannesburg, South Africa.
 Times Live features breaking news, opinion, analysis, commentary, and entertainment news.

-In review, Times Live uses loaded words in their headlines and articles such as “Zuma is going to have his day in court soon and it’s going to be ugly’ and they republish stories from their sister publication The Sunday Times (South Africa).
+In review, Times Live uses loaded words in their headlines and articles such as “Zuma is going to have his day in court soon, and it’s going to be ugly,’ and they republish stories from their sister publication, The Sunday Times (South Africa).
 Times Live typically sources through quotes and rarely links to other sources in their articles.
-The articles under the Times Select section is subject to a subscription therefore we couldn’t review the content.
+The articles under the Times Select section are subject to a subscription; therefore, we couldn’t review the content.

 Their position on US politics is anti-Trump since the President’s “shithole countries” remark.
 Times Live published an open letter to Donald Trump titled “Dear Donald: A letter from the Shithole”.